-Prices vary but you can expect to pay around a £1,000+ for a pedigree puppy from a breeder.
+Prices vary but you can expect to pay around £1,000+ for a pedigree puppy from a breeder.
 It is important you choose a reputable breeder that has performed the necessary screening of the parents to prevent future large vet bills.

 Do they shed?

-Yes, although not heavily, they shed all year but a daily rub-down and weekly brush should be enough to keep shedding to a minimum.
+Yes, although not heavily, they shed all year a daily rub-down and weekly brush should be enough to keep shedding to a minimum.

 How to train to be a guard dog

-Bullmastiffs do not need any training to be a guard dog, it is in their nature to be protective of their family, they make excellent guard dogs and have been used as such for thousands of years.
+Bullmastiffs do not need any training to be a guard dogs, it is in their nature to be protective of their family, they make excellent guard dogs and have been used as such for thousands of years.